 On March 10, 2023, we entered into a Loan and Security Agreement (the "Siena Revolver") with Siena Lending Group, LLC which permits us to receive funding through a revolving line of credit with an initial commitment of \$35.0 million.
-In July 2024, we entered into an amendment to the Siena Revolver (the "Siena Amendment").
-The borrowing capacity under the Siena Revolver, as modified by the Siena Amendment, is subject to certain conditions, including our inventory and accounts receivable balances and other limitations as specified in the agreement.
-As of

-September 30, 2024, there was an outstanding principal amount of \$7.5 million and additional borrowing capacity from the Siena Revolver was \$6.8 million.
+The borrowing capacity under the Siena Revolver, as modified by the 2025 Siena Amendment, is subject to certain conditions, including our inventory and accounts receivable balances and other limitations as specified in the agreement.
+As of May 14, 2025, there was an outstanding principal amount of \$7.5 million and additional borrowing capacity from the Siena Revolver was \$1.7 million as of May 14, 2025.

-The interest rates applicable to borrowings under the Siena Revolver were not modified by the Siena Amendment and are based on a fluctuating rate of interest measured by reference to either, at our option, (i) a Base Rate, plus an applicable margin, or (ii) the term SOFR then in effect, plus 0.10% and an applicable margin.
-The Base Rate is defined as the greatest of: (1) Prime Rate as published in the Wall Street Journal, (2) Federal Funds Rate plus 0.50% and (3) 5.00% per annum.
-The applicable margin for the Siena Revolver borrowings is based on the Company's monthly average principal balance outstanding and ranges from 2.75% to 4.50% per annum in the case of Base Rate Borrowings, as defined by the Siena Revolver, and 3.75% to 5.50% per annum in the case of Term SOFR borrowings, as defined by the Siena Revolver.
-The Siena Revolver.
+The interest rates applicable to borrowings under the 2025 Siena Amendment are based on a fluctuating rate of interest measured by reference to either, at our option, (i) a Base Rate plate 3.25% or (ii) the term Secured Overnight Financing Rate ("Term SOFR") then in effect plus 4.25%.
+The Base Rate is defined as the greatest of: (1) Prime Rate as published in the Wall Street Journal, (2) federal funds rate plus 0.50% and (3) 5.00% per annum.
 The Siena Revolver also contains various financial covenants we must maintain to avoid an Event of Default, as defined by the agreement.
 In accordance with the agreement, Siena has been provided with our periodic financial statements and updated projections to facilitate their ongoing assessment of the Company.
-The Siena Revolver matures on March 10, 2026.
-As of September 30, 2024, we were in compliance with all covenants related to the Siena Revolver.
+Under the 2025 Siena Amendment, the Siena Revolver matures on April 10, 2028.
+As of March 31, 2025, we were in compliance with all covenants related to the Siena Revolver.